atlasxomics/ATX_epigenomics/analysis/CnT_tutorial.md

 -   Creation of ArchR analysis objects and basic QC
 -   Dimensionality reduction and clustering
--   Creation of spatial Seurat objects and spatial QC
+-   Creation of spatial SeuratObjects and spatial QC
 -   Differential gene regulation
 -   Peak calling and motif annotation
 -   Spatial analysis of genes and motifs